a group of students standing in two rows, looking at the camera and smiling

 Students

-eegs world classroom 2
+eegs world classroom 2 - student with compass in the field

-As an EEGS major at NMU, you’ll have the opportunity to discover your world from a variety of perspectives.
+As an EEGS major at NMU, you will have the opportunity to discover your world from a variety of perspectives.
 Unlike many universities where part-time faculty members or graduate students teach lower-division courses, full-time faculty members teach all of our classes.
 Since our class sizes are typically small (ranging from 10-40 students for courses above the 100 level), dedicated professors and faculty members will give you personalized attention.

 Explore programs